chisui/dakka/thesis/main.md

 ### General cleanup

-The codebase has be growing organically in the courese of the project.
+The codebase has be growing organically in the course of the project.
 As a result, the code can be streamlined and cleaned up.
 Since the creation process was also a learning experience it contains a few remnants of experiments that are no longer needed.
 For this framework to be usable it also requires better documentation.
 Both Haddock comments inside of the code and basic tutorials would be needed.

-### Automatically flattening the Actor System type hirarchy
+### Automatically flattening the Actor System type hierarchy

 Currently you have to provide a flat representation of all Actor types inside of an Actor system if you want to run int manually.
 This representation could be derived from the root Actor of the Actor system.